JacksonJ97/testimonials-grid-section/README.md

 ### What I learned

-In this project I reinforced my knowledge of CSS Grid and animations in CSS.
+In this project, I reinforced my knowledge of CSS Grid and animations in CSS.

 ## Author